nandovelazquez/pulWifi/README.md

 =======

 pulWifi shows the default password of some wireless networks.
-Copyright (C) 2011 Javi Pulido and Antonio VÃ¡zquez Blanco.
+Copyright (C) 2011 Javi Pulido and Antonio Vázquez Blanco.

 LEGAL NOTE
 ----------